 Becoming a guest

-If you would like to be a quest on the podcast, please use the contact form in the “contact us” section of our website to get in touch with us.
+If you would like to be a guest on the podcast, please use the contact form in the “contact us” section of our website to get in touch with us.

 It’s worth noting that we typically plan our podcast series several months in advance, and that we generally only record guest based episodes where the guests topics align with our planned series.